michaelminicola/obsidian-pattern-matching/PM in The Human Brain.md

 ### How It Works

-1. **Bottom-Up Processing**: Sensory features activate detectors
-2. **Top-Down Processing**: Expectations guide pattern search
-3. **Template Matching**: Compare input against stored patterns
-4. **Probabilistic Inference**: Weight evidence for best match
+The brain employs bottom-up processing where sensory features activate specific neural detectors[1].
+Simultaneously, top-down processing allows prior expectations to guide pattern search[1].
+Current input is compared against stored representations through template matching, while probabilistic inference helps the brain weight evidence to determine the best match.

 ## Cognitive Augmentation Approach

-The brain augments cognition through pattern matching by:

-**Chunking**: Grouping elements into meaningful units
-- Expert chess players see board positions, not individual pieces
-- Musicians recognize chord progressions, not separate notes

-**Predictive Coding**: Brain predicts expected patterns
-- Reduces processing by encoding prediction errors
-- Enables rapid response to familiar situations

-**Neural Plasticity**: Pattern detectors strengthen with experience
-- Practice builds more efficient recognition circuits
-- Expertise = extensive pattern libraries + rapid access
+The brain augments cognition through pattern matching using several key strategies.
+Chunking groups elements into meaningful units[2], allowing expert chess players to see board positions rather than individual pieces, and musicians to recognize chord progressions instead of separate notes.
+The brain predicts expected patterns[1] through predictive coding and reduces processing by encoding only prediction errors, enabling rapid response to familiar situations.
+Neural plasticity means pattern detectors strengthen with experience as practice builds more efficient recognition circuits.
+Expertise develops through extensive pattern libraries and rapid access to them.

 ## Related Topics
 - [[Types of PM]] - Categories of patterns the brain processes
 - [[AI and The Human Brain]] - How machines approach similar problems
 - [[Pattern Matching Overview]] - Return to main overview

+## References
+1. Friston, K. (2010).
+The free-energy principle: A unified brain theory? _Nature Reviews Neuroscience_, 11(2), 127-138. https://doi.org/10.1038/nrn2787

+2. Gobet, F., & Simon, H. A. (1996).
+The roles of recognition processes and look-ahead search in time-constrained expert problem solving. _Psychological Science_, 7(1), 52-55. https://doi.org/10.1111/j.1467-9280.1996.tb00666.x